Filips-Talums/Battery_Power_Monitor/README.md

 Battery_Power_Monitor is an ESP32-based DC inline power monitor designed to measure voltage, current, and power while a DC source powers an external load.

-The system is designed to support a wide range of DC input sources from 6 V to 16 V and aims to act as a compact monitoring tool for electronics development and testing.
+The system is designed to support a wide range of DC input sources from 6 V to 12 V and aims to act as a compact monitoring tool for electronics development and testing.

 ---

-## Project Goals
+## Project Goals1

 Through this project I aim to learn: